 3. Technical Documentation has the Potential To Elevate Your Sales

-You probably think that documentation needs just a token of importance, but believe it or not, it’s one of the best ways to let the product talk to your users and solve all queries as per their convenience.
+You probably think that documentation needs just a token of importance, but believe it or not, it’s one of the best ways to let the product talk to your users and solve all queries at their convenience.

 Creating technical documents that are attractive, interesting, and easy-to-navigate will help users understand the product better in less time, helping them to set up the product faster and use it with optimization.
 This, in turn, results in higher ratings, more positive reviews, and – increased sales!